geonet-mrn/osm-overpass-downloader/README.md

 The produced GeoJSON files are named with the number/index of the task in the tasks list.

-## Design Principles and Decisions
+## Usage Considerations and Design Decisions

 ### Why GeoJSON?
 Being a text-based format, GeoJSON is not the best geodata file format in terms of data compression.
 If large amounts of data are to be stored, this can be a very significant disadvantage.
 However, GeoJSON also has two great advantages: Since it is JSON, it is *very* simple to write using Python's built-in JSON functionality,